₹9,372₹20,000

 Picturesque Hill Station in Maharashtra

-Panchgani will fascinate you with its rich heritage.
+Soak in the rich culture and heritage of Panchgani.
 You can expect foggy and cold days with heavy downpours.
 Don’t forget to explore the beautiful mountains around Panchgani.

 ₹18,784